blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 WHERE dea.continent IS NOT null;
 ```

 With this we have explored the dataset and can continue with the data visualisation.
+In the exported data we will replace all "." for all integer values with ",".
+This will make the following step of data loading in Tableau easier, because Tableau can automatically recognize the datatypes of each individual column.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_4.png"/>